 The Great Recession brought a related problem to the forefront: Trust funds can go broke.
 When that happens (which it has in 20 states in the past six months), the federal government loans states money to keep benefits flowing.
 Those loans have to be repaid once the recession ends—meaning states have to increase taxes on businesses just as the economy is starting to recover.

-When the COVID-19 pandemic arrived throwing tens of millions out of work, Unemployment Insurance reform was five decades overdue.Share on Twitter
+When the pandemic arrived, throwing tens of millions out of work, Unemployment Insurance reform was five decades overdue.Share on Twitter

 States were making loan payments for a decade or more in the wake of the Great Recession.
 Once the debt was paid off, some states, like North Carolina and Florida, reduced benefits and taxes to such a degree there was concern that they were, in effect, opting out of Unemployment Insurance altogether.